Spring 2026 Conversations

 Add to Calendar

-Ignacio G. Galán
+Ignacio G. Galán in conversation with Etien Santiago

 Ignacio G. Galán is an architect and architectural historian at Barnard College, Columbia University.
 His work addresses questions of residence, citizenship, and kinship with a focus on nationalism, migration, and disability.
 He is the author of Furnishing Fascism (2025), editor of Architecture's Kinships (2026), and co-editor of Radical Pedagogies (2021) and After Belonging (2016).
 He has exhibited his work at various venues, including the Chicago Architecture Biennial (2025), the Venice Architecture Biennale (2014 and 2021), and the Center for Architecture(2022), and has also served as curator of the Oslo Architecture Triennale (2016).
 His articles have appeared in JSAH,JDH, JAE, modernism+modernity, and Journal of Architecture, amongst others.
 His work as an architect has been recognized with the Emerging Voices Award (2025) by the AIA NY and is part of the permanent collection of the Pompidou Center.